rebroad/mame/Vector_CRT_Emulation_Documentation.md

 }
 ```

 This function maps intensity to beam width, with `k` controlling the curve shape.
+It only affects width; brightness is controlled by alpha.

 ### Vector Point Structure